gearglow/ReptiliaWithATwist/The List.md

 After Rita grilled all six of them for what felt like hours, but was really closer to only one, they took photos.
 Rita and her photographer had them pose all together, on their own, and in various group permutations.
 Elysia's favorite was of her and Izzy playing air-guitar together with Ollivander.
 She got the photographer to promise to send her a copy of that one, whether it made it to press or not.

 They also took a trip into the pensieve, to view carefully-selected memories of the troll-fight in first year, the basilisk in second year, and the routing of the dementors in third.
 They all emerged shaken, clearly seeing Elysia in a new light.
 Dumbledore was pale, and his face was drawn in a disturbed frown.
-Rita was clearly bursting with questions, but Elysia took her aside and told her to write them down and they'd meet over the weekend and do an in-depth interview -- likely the first of many -- and that seemed to satisfy her.
+Rita was clearly bursting with questions, but Elysia took her aside and told her to write them down and they'd meet over lunch on Sunday and do an in-depth interview -- likely the first of many -- and that seemed to satisfy her.

 As they were finishing up, Robbie sidled over to mention that Sirius had arrived and called him.